Seattle Art Museum: Return of looted art

 The museum returned to the heirs of 1930s French-Jewish impressionist and post-impressionist art dealer Paul Rosenberg a painting by Henri Matisse which had been looted by Nazis in World War II, after having requested that the family sue in order to reach a legal settlement that included another art dealer.
 So in October 1997, Rosenberg's family filed suit in District Court, to recover the painting Odalisque (1927 or 1928).
 It was the first lawsuit against an American museum concerning ownership of Nazi plunder during World War II.
 Then museum director Mimi Gardner Gates brokered an 11th hour settlement that returned the artwork, after which the museum sued the gallery which had sold it the painting in the 1950s.
 Author Héctor Feliciano said it was only the second instance in the US of a museum returning looted art.

 Libraries

-The Seattle Art Museum contains the Dorothy Stimson Bullitt Library and the McCaw Foundation Library of Art.
+The Seattle Art Museum contains the Dorothy Stimson Bullitt Library and the McCaw Foundation Library for Asian Art.